dlisboa/matchrb/README.md

 ```

 It's not as powerful, though: you can't return a falsy value.
 The
-implementaiton is too simple as of yet.
+implementation is too simple as of yet.

 ## TODO